theEDdanny/Ubiquitous/README.md

   Ubiquitous is a tool with algorithms designed to aid generating data of all combinations.
 The fundamentals of this program are similar to other password cracking software like hashcat but with a few key differences.
 Ubiquitous introduces static and dynamic place values.
 This means that the entire password no longer needs to be brute forced if there are place values that are already known.
 These place values that are already known are referred to as static characters.
 Any unknown place values are Dynamic place values.
 The introduction of this feature dramatically decreases the size of password lists while still maintaining reliability.
 Below is a tutorial on how to use Ubiquitous for list generation and hash collision.

-**Instilation**
+**Installation**

 Fork the entire repository and open with visual studio 2022.
 Or run the code your own personal way.
-It hopfully shouldn't be too hard.
+It hopefully shouldn't be too hard.
 Leave a comment if that is the case.
 I want this to be easy to run.

 **List Generation Tutorial**